fenilgmehta/Fastest-Integer-Sort/README.md

 # Fastest-Integer-Sort
 These are generalised functions written in C++ which are highly optimised for the sorting of integer based array or vectors.
-It is 6 times faster than C++ STL std::sort for "int array[10000000]".
+It is 6 times faster than C++ STL std::sort for "int64_t array[10000000]".

 Details
 ----------------------------------
 1. "ir_sort" is the name of the function to sort the integer based arrays.
-2. Four parameters: array, startIndex(integer), endIndex(integer), ascendingOrder(boolean)(optional), forceLinearSort(integer)(optional)
+2. Five parameters: array, startIndex(integer), endIndex(integer), ascendingOrder(boolean)(optional), forceLinearSort(integer)(optional)
-3. Currently sorts the input in ascending order only.
+3. Sorts the input in ascending order and descending order.

 Features
 ----------------------------------